jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 Most are free or reasonably priced.

 Your favorite search engine will return more references than you can possibly consume.
-Someone, somewhere has certainly created. a page, blog, article, course, presentation slides or video on the topic you wish to learn.
+Someone, somewhere has certainly created a page, blog, article, course, presentation slides or video on the topic you wish to learn.

 [Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html) can create a learning plan for almost any topic tailored to your specific needs.